-As a Cellist, it's not enough to play, you need to engage your audience and show them who you are as a person with every single note...
+As a Cellist, it's not enough to play well, you need to engage your audience and show them who the composer is through your own personality....

-Thomas is in high demand as a teaching artist for his innate ability to connect with students and teach them to teach themselves.
-Future and past masterclasses include institutions such as U.C Berkeley, University of Nevada-Las Vegas, University of Miami, and Meadowmount School of Music.
-Thomas has held faculty positions at Brooklyn Conservatory of Music, Montecito International Music Festival, St. Petersburg International Music Academy, The Mozart Academy at John Jay College in New York, and Manhattan School of Music where he teaches through the Long Distance Learning Program.
+He is a sought-after educator for his ability to connect with students and teach them to teach themselves.
+He has given masterclasses at institutions such as U.C Berkeley, Boston Conservatory, Northwestern University, DePaul University, University of Nevada-Las Vegas, University of Miami, Meadowmount School of Music, Walnut Hill School and has held faculty positions at Sphinx Performance Academy, The Heifetz Institute’s PEG Program, Music Mountain Festival and School, Brooklyn Conservatory of Music, Montecito International Music Festival, St. Petersburg International Music Academy, The Mozart Academy at John Jay College in New York City.